Issues

 Infrastructure is affordability, safety, and competitiveness.

-Fix what’s broken first, then remove the biggest bottlenecks—shovel-ready and high-impact.
+Fix what’s broken first, then remove the biggest bottlenecks with projects that are shovel-ready and high-impact.
 Maintenance is non-negotiable.
 After that, target the few projects that unlock outsized economic activity and workforce participation.
-Plan for demand and turn traffic into commerce so we’re not just a pass-through.
+Plan for demand and turn traffic into commerce so we’re not just a pass-through area.
 Bake in school routes and emergency access from day one.

 • Marijuana Legalization